voxpupuli/puppet-postfix/README.md

 Example: "puppet:///modules/some/other/location/master.cf"

 ##### `master_smtp`
 A string to define the smtp line in the /etc/postfix/master.cf file.
+If this is defined the smtp_listen parameter will be ignored.
 Default: Undefined.
 Example: 'smtp      inet  n       -       n       -       -       smtpd'